Dry Farm Melon Production in Oregon

 Weeding – The field was kept clean using Allis-Chalmers Model G tractors, hoes, and wheel hoes.

 Harvest – We harvested melons twice a week, on Monday and Thursday, starting on 8/15/2022 and ending on 9/26/2022.
 During the final harvest, melons that were almost ripe (would have ripened in the next week) were also collected.
-Harvest data for these melons was not included in the total yield data, however it was included in the continuous figures as a final harvest on 9/29/2022.
+Harvest data for these melons was not included in the total yield data, however it was included in the continuous figures as a final harvest on 9/29/2022 (see report for figures).

 Year 2 (2023):

-Research station trial: Approximately 100 cultivars (2022 high performing cultivars and grafted plants, plus new cultivars) will be grown by Stone/FRA at the OSU research station, with harvest frequency and measurements as in 2022.
+Research station trial: 70 cultivars (22 from 2022 high performing cultivars), ten cultivars grafted onto Flexifort rootstock, a planting density trial, and a succession trial were grown by Stone/Davis at the OSU research station 'Vegetable Research Farm', with harvest frequency and measurements as in 2022.

-Research station and on-farm data will be collected and interpreted using mixed effect modeling with cultivar as the fixed effect and farm as the random effect.
+Research station and on-farm data were collected and interpreted using mixed effects modeling with cultivar as the fixed effect and farm as the random effect.
+This allowed for us to determine the mean yield across the five sites.

 Objective 3: Evaluate the effect of planting density on yield